raspberrypi/documentation/remote-access/ssh/README.md

 1. Select `Ok`
 1. Choose `Finish`

 For headless setup, SSH can be enabled by placing a file named 'ssh', without any extension, onto the boot partition of the SD card.
-When the Pi boots, it looks for the 'ssh' file; if it is found, SSH is enabled and then the file is deleted.
-The content of the file doesn't matter: it could contain either text or nothing at all.
+When the Pi boots, it looks for the 'ssh' file.
+If it is found, SSH is enabled, and the file is deleted.
+The content of the file does not matter: it could contain text, or nothing at all.